- Course Type: Undergraduate

 - Course Options:

-Students who wish to study Biochemistry apply to the Science degree (TR071) and may select Biochemistry as their specialist area for the 3rd and 4th years.
+Students who wish to study Biochemistry for their degree apply to the Science degree (TR071) and may select Biochemistry as their specialist subject for the 3rd and 4th years.

 Junior Freshman (first year) prerequisites: Chemistry CH1101 and Chemistry CH1102.
 Also, Mathematics or Mathematical methods.

 Senior Freshman (second year) prerequisites: Biology BY2201, BY2203, BY2205 and BY2208.

 For details of the first two years of the Science course, including entry requirements, see TR071: Science (common entry).